d0n/pwclip/docs/troubleshoot.rst

 Troubleshoot
 ------------

-There are currently no known issues

-Obsolete:

 When using the yubikey challenge-response mode there is a bug in the usb_hid interface.
-This is because of python2 => 3 transition most likely and can be fixed by executing the following command:
+This is because of python2 => 3 transition, most likely and can be fixed by executing the following command:

 ``sudo vi +':107s/\(.* =\).*/\1 response[0]/' +':wq' /usr/local/lib/python3.5/dist-packages/yubico/yubikey_4_usb_hid.py``